 Atenolol for hypertension

 Atenolol can trigger asthma.
-You must tell your doctor if your child has ever had asthma or wheezy chest episodes, before giving atenolol.
+Tell your doctor if your child has ever had asthma or episodes of wheezing, before giving Atenolol.

-Do not stop giving atenolol suddenly, as this may cause your child’s blood pressure to rise dangerously high.
+Do not stop giving Atenolol suddenly, as this may cause your child’s blood pressure to rise.

 High blood pressure (hypertension) can lead to damage to internal organs.
 Atenolol is a medicine called a beta blocker.
 It opens up blood vessels and slows the heart so that it pumps less forcefully, which help to lower the blood pressure.